Freemindtronic/evicypher-webmail/README.md

 There are a few magic things going on in this repository:

 - `$` resolves to `./src`, it is defined in `package.json` (for Parcel), `rollup.config.js` and `tsconfig.json`.
-- `~` resolves to `.`, it is a default for Parcel defined in `tsconfig.json`.
+- `~` resolves to `.`, it is a default for Parcel, and also defined in `tsconfig.json`.
-- Code is automatically tested and formatted before committing.
+- Code is automatically tested and formatted before committing, thanks to [lint-staged](https://github.com/okonet/lint-staged#readme).